 A polygon is a closed 2D shape with all straight sides.
 Every side has to be a line segment.
 The following are all polygons:

 There must be at least three sides, but there is no upper limit to the total number of sides, as long as all the sides are straight.
 The circle is not a polygon, nor is anything with a curved side.
 Everything in this post will true only for polygons.

 A polygon with three sides is a called a triangle.
 A polygon with four sides is called a quadrilateral; special cases of quadrilaterals include shapes like trapezoids, rectangle, rhombuses, and squares.
 A polygon with five sides is a called a pentagon.
-A polygon with eight sides is a called a hexagon.
-A polygon with six sides is a called an octagon.
+A polygon with six sides is a called a hexagon.
+A polygon with eight sides is a called an octagon.
 I mention these names for the purpose of discussing these shapes in this article, but in all likelihood, you will not need to know those last two terms for the GMAT.
 There are different names for each number of sides above 6, but you certainly don’t need to know all those names for the GMAT.

 Angles in polygons

 Here are some facts true for the general run-of-the-mill polygons out there.
 No matter how bizarre and asymmetrical a polygon is, it must obey these rules.

 1. In any triangle, the sum of the three angles is 180°.

 2. In any quadrilateral, the sum of the four angles is 360°.